mkopr/p5d-task/README.md

 2. Automated Floorplan Collection
 To further automate the process, integrating a web scraping tool like Selenium or BeautifulSoup can be very useful.
-Specifically, the project can be enhanced to automatically scrape floorplan URLs from websites like Planner 5D Floorplans.
+Specifically, the project can be enhanced to automatically scrape floorplan URLs from websites Planner 5D Floorplans.
 This would involve writing a script that navigates the site, extracts the relevant URLs, and saves them, potentially into the aforementioned text file.
 This feature would significantly reduce manual effort and streamline the process of gathering diverse floorplan designs for analysis or other purposes.